abacusorg/AbacusSummit/docs/data-access.rst

 Public
 -------
-We are pleased to be able to offer two online portals to access AbacusSummit data:
+We are pleased to be able to offer three online portals to access AbacusSummit data:

 - the full 2 PB via OLCF's Constellation, tape-backed;
-- a 750 TB subset via NERSC, disk-backed.
+- a 750 TB subset via NERSC, disk-backed;
+- a smaller, ad-hoc collection of data and minimal compute resources via Flatiron Institute's BinderHub.

 Constellation, as a tape-backed portal, is appropriate for bulk transfers between supercomputer centers.
+Constellation also contains the HighZ and ScaleFree simulations.
 NERSC, as a disk-backed portal, and is appropriate for fetching narrow subsets of the data.
-The Constellation portal also contains the HighZ and ScaleFree simulations.
+Flatiron's BinderHub is suitable for exploratory data analysis without having to download any data.

 OLCF Constellation: Full Data on Tape
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~